-Supervision of GME program
+Supervision of Graduate Medical Education (GME) program

 1. ABBREVIATIONS AND DEFINITIONS

-ACGME-I: Accreditation Council for Graduate Medical Education International GME: Graduate Medical Education
+ACGME-I: Accreditation Council for Graduate Medical Education International

 DIO: Designated Institutional Official